IndustrieCreative/Harmonicarium/README.md

    * download [the sources](https://github.com/IndustrieCreative/Harmonicarium/zipball/master) from GitHub and open "index.html" to run a local instance of the app.

 > NOTES:
-> * On Android/iOS mobile devices the "local version" of the app could not work at the moment.
+> * On Android/iOS mobile devices the "local version" of the app could not work "directly".
+> * To use Harmonicarium locally with Android, there is a little workaround.
+Android does not allow you to open html files with Chrome, so you have to browse through files using Chrome in order to reach the index.html file.
+Unzip the .zip in the internal memory (on some phone does not work if it is on the SD) and write **file:///sdcard** in the Chrome's address bar.
+Now go to look for the app's folder by navigating through the files and start index.html directly from Chrome.
 > * Of course, if you run the app locally, do not rename or move any other file inside the main folder.
 You can rename and move only the main folder.

 ## How to use it?